 Legislatures are at the heart of policy-making in the United States.
 This course will help students learn how to ask and answer original research questions related to the study of U.S. legislatures, their members, and policy-making within the legislature.
 The course has two goals: to introduce students to a broad range of legislative research and to explore how to critically assess and extend that research.

 This course is meant to introduce the student to the legislature, which is the policy-making branch of the U.S. government.
 An understanding of the structure of this branch and the processes involved in lawmaking are vital to the student’s success in the policy-making arena.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will write a 2–3-page (double-spaced) thesis statement and research proposal that identifies a research project on some aspect of legislatures or legislators.
-The proposal must include at least 10 peer-reviewed scholarly sources published withing the last 10 years.
+The proposal must include at least 10 peer-reviewed scholarly sources published within the last 10 years.
 This proposal will form the basis of the student’s final research paper.